 Pre-order

 Another experiment you can try is running a pre-sale.
-In this case, you’ll make your Black Friday sale items available for pre-order, so customers can reserve items in advance and avoid the rush.
+In this case, you run a Black Friday online sale in which items are available for pre-order so customers can reserve them in advance and avoid the rush.

 With more people shopping online, you need to make the most of every available channel, including social media.